kkrugler/flink-training/bootcamp/windowing/README.md

 - Generate a `KeyedWindowResult` record, where the key is the country, the time is the start of the window, and the count is the number of items.
+- Start by adding watermarks to the `cartStream`, using the `.assignTimestampsAndWatermarks()` method with the `WatermarkStrategy` returned by the appropriate `WatermarkStrategy.<ShoppingCartRecord>` static helper method.
+Hint - you want bounded out-of-orderness.
-- Start by filtering out any `ShoppingCartRecord` that is not a completed transaction, via a Flink FilterFunction and the `ShoppingCartRecord.isTransactionCompleted()` method.
+- Then filter out any `ShoppingCartRecord` that is not a completed transaction, via a Flink FilterFunction and the `ShoppingCartRecord.isTransactionCompleted()` method.
    Note you can use Java lambdas to easily implement simple filters like this.
- - Key the resulting stream by the record's country, then window the stream into tumbling (not sliding) windows of 1 minute.
+ - Key the resulting stream by the record's country, then window the stream into tumbling (**not** sliding) windows of 1 minute.
 - Call `DataStream.aggregate()` with a Flink `AggregationFunction` and a `ProcessWindowFunction` to calculate the total number of cart items for all the records found in each 1-minute/country window.